Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

 1. On the navigation menu, select **Connectors** and **+ Add connector**.
 1. In the search bar search for your connector and select the connector.
-1. Create a new Atlas Sink connector and complete the required fields
+1. Create a new  Sink connector and complete the required fields.

 </details>
 <br>